 Applicants must be enrolled in the BSc(Med) Honours course and undertaking research in the area of reproductive physiology.
-Further information may be obtained from the Faculty Administration Office, Tel (02) 9385 2457.
+Further information may be obtained from the Office of the Dean, Tel (02) 9385 2457 or e-mail info@notes.med.unsw.edu.au.